 Q. Do you work with people of all ages?

 A. I work with adults and teenagers (over the age of 13).
 Your reason for seeking therapy (whether it be for you, your family, you and your spouse, or your child) will be discussed during the first session.
 If I feel, based on your need, that you might be served better by a different therapist with a particular specialty, then I will refer you to that therapist and give you that therapist’s contact information.

 Q. What if my spouse doesn’t want to come?
 Be it for marriage counseling or counseling for our child?

 A. It’s very common for one spouse or parent to feel uncomfortable about therapy.
 I am more than happy to speak with you and/or your spouse regarding your concerns, together or individually.
 When working with children or on marital issues, it is ideal and helpful to meet with both parents/spouses.
 However, I realize this may not be possible, and in that case, I’m happy to meet with you individually.

 Q. How long does therapy usually last?

 A. Each session is 50 minutes long.
-As far as the total number of sessions, each situation and individual is unique, but after we meet for the initial session and I gain a better understanding of what brings you into the office, I’ll have a better sense of that.
+As far as the total number of sessions, each situation and individual is unique, but after we meet for the initial session and I gain a better understanding of what brings you into the office and what you’d like to accomplish, I’ll have a better sense of that.
 I’m open to discussing a time line at any point during the counseling process!

 Q. What’s my next step?